 We rely on each other to be aware of our surroundings, to anticipate the next move, to remember their place in their music, and to put in the same amount of effort into all of our rehearsals before and after school.
 We all multitask together and having the same level of excellence instilled in us by our director, we are able to be successful at every Friday night football game.

-Learning to trust in my peers was difficult to say the least.
-Sophomore year we all barely knew each other but we bonded over time, and are closer than family.
+Learning to trust in my peers was difficult, to say the least.
+Sophomore year we all barely knew each other but we bonded over time and were closer than family.
 We work together for each other because we know that we are only as good as the weakest player.
 Actively encouraging one another to play out, to stay in step, to hold the instrument up higher, guided us to a more unified instrument section compared to other larger groups.
-Putting work into how we carried ourselves, and approached others has definitely paid off.
+Putting work into how we carried ourselves and approached others has paid off.
 It has become easier to speak out and join in with others in classes outside of band, it has made me more confident in myself and more receptive to other’s thoughts and opinions.
-Though compromise is important, it is also significant that one does their own work and be confident in their answer.
+Though compromise is important, it is also significant that one does their work and be confident in their answer.

 I believe that I will continue to use teamwork in nursing, my chosen career.
 It may seem like going to a doctor’s appointment is just seeing a nurse and going over questions but it’s important to recognize all the people that make it possible.
-From receptionists that schedule the appointments, nursing staff that takes temperature and blood pressure, technicians that take CAT scans, and doctors who diagnose and ask for blood tests, the cooperation between all of the individuals taking on a patient becomes vital as it may be a life or death situation.
+From receptionists who schedule the appointments, nursing staff who take temperature and blood pressure, technicians who take CAT scans, and doctors who diagnose and ask for blood tests, the cooperation between all of the individuals taking on a patient becomes vital as it may be a life or death situation.